Approach

 Chest CT (with or without contrast) typically accompanies neck CT, because the most common site of metastasis of head and neck cancer is to the lungs.

 Flexible endoscopy allows simultaneous rapid assessment of laryngeal pathology and of the upper airway.
-Flexible fiberoptic laryngoscopy (usually performed by the otolaryngologist) identifies areas of leukoplakia, erythroplasia, ulceration, mass, necrosis, or bleeding.
+Flexible fibre-optic laryngoscopy (usually performed by the otolaryngologist) identifies areas of leukoplakia, erythroplasia, ulceration, mass, necrosis, or bleeding.
 The degree of airway obstruction may also be evaluated.
 Flexible endoscopy is also necessary for sufficient follow-up of patients with laryngeal cancer.

 Rigid videostroboscopy of the larynx (usually performed by an otolaryngologist or a speech pathologist) is preferred to evaluate the vibratory motion of the true vocal folds and identify smaller underlying vocal cord pathology.
-It is less useful in evaluating bulky tumors.
+It is less useful in evaluating bulky tumours.

-Technique: a rigid 70° telescope is advanced into the laryngeal inlet through the oral cavity while the tongue is gently retracted anteriorly.
+• Technique: a rigid 70° telescope is advanced into the laryngeal inlet through the oral cavity while the tongue is gently retracted anteriorly.
 The patient is asked to breathe through the mouth.

 Use of this content is subject to our disclaimer